 4. Hattie’s self-contradiction

 In concluding his book, Hattie differentiates between surface knowledge, deep knowledge and conceptual knowledge, all of which are regarded as essential.
-In one of his meta-studies, Hattie concludes that 60-80% of all knowledge created by tests, evaluations etc., qualifies merely as surface knowledge.
+Hattie concludes that 60-80% of all knowledge created by tests, evaluations etc., qualifies merely as surface knowledge.
 This means that only 20-40% of all knowledge taught by teachers, passes as deep- and conceptual knowledge.
 Besides making a fairly bold statement – if this was indeed true, then all of Hattie’s measures of effect sizes would be practically meaningless: Once teachers intend to achieve deep- and conceptual knowledge, they would change their teaching strategies based on Hattie’s recommendations.
 In this case, predictably, most effect sizes would change significantly (!).
-This dilemma reveals another major weakness of his research: Hattie uses data ‘as is’ (which he later identifies as predominantly inefficient teaching) but uses the concluded effect-sizes from the same data to formulate a hierarchy of best practices.
-Things cannot be good and bad at the same time, can they?
+This dilemma reveals another flaw of his research: Hattie uses data ‘as is’ (which he later identifies as predominantly inefficient teaching) but uses the concluded effect-sizes from the same data sets to formulate a hierarchy of best practices.
+Things cannot be valid (efficient teaching) and invalid (inefficient teaching leading to surface learning) at the same time, can they?